amrashraf15/disneyclone/README.md

 The project fetches real-time movie and series data using the TMDB API, offering a dynamic browsing experience.
 Designed with scalability and performance in mind, this clone provides a smooth user interface, seamless navigation, and mobile-first responsiveness.

 ---
+## ✨ Features

+- 🎬 **Movies & Series Pages**: Browse trending movies and popular TV shows
+- 📄 **Detail Pages**: View detailed information about each title including synopsis, ratings, and posters
+- ⭐ **Watchlist Functionality**: Add or remove your favorite titles to a personal watchlist
+- 🌐 **TMDB API Integration**: Fetches real-time content from The Movie Database
+- 🎨 **Responsive UI**: Built with Tailwind CSS for a mobile-first, responsive design
+- ⚛️ **Component-Based Architecture**: Reusable and modular components powered by React and TypeScript
+- 🚀 **Next.js Routing**: Optimized routing and performance using Next.js

+---
 ## 🧩 Core Pages
 - 🎬 Movies Page – Browse popular and trending movies